Broadway and Beyond

 La Miradora was located near where the Howard Johnson is now located

 and had an air strip for guests who preferred to fly in.
+The scene below

 The Sky-Vu Drive In Theatre was